nova-pkgs/python/Doc/library/calendar.rst

 are given as integers.
 For related functionality, see also the :mod:`datetime` and :mod:`time` modules.

-The functions and classes defined in this module use an idealized calendar, the current Gregorian calendar extended indefinitely in both directions.
+Most of these functions and classes rely on the :mod:`datetime` module which uses an idealized calendar, the current Gregorian calendar indefinitely extended in both directions.
 This matches the definition of the "proleptic Gregorian" calendar in Dershowitz and Reingold's book "Calendrical Calculations", where it's the base calendar for all computations.
-Zero and negative years are interpreted as prescribed by the ISO 8601 standard.
-Year 0 is 1 BC, year -1 is 2 BC, and so on.

-.. class:: Calendar(firstweekday=0)
+.. class:: Calendar([firstweekday])

    Creates a :class:`Calendar` object. *firstweekday* is an integer specifying the first day of the week. ``0`` is Monday (the default), ``6`` is Sunday.